stroiman/obsidian-frontmatter-smith/README.md

 				"key": "author",
 				"value": {
 					"$value": "stringInput",
-					"label": "Who is the author?"
+					"prompt": "Who is the author?"
 				}
 			}]
 		},{